 In upcoming articles we will add more features and Tastypie resources will grow in size.
 More methods will get overridden and more validation will be applied.
 Note that this API may not return data that current user shouldn't see/get.
 That's why we override Tastpie methods to for example filter data only to that the current user should see.
 Security for a public database query tool like this API is an important issue.

 This is the end of this article (although there will be more).
 I've tried to show a quick start with ember, the initial steps to make an application and some big picture on how ember applications work and differ from pure Django apps.
-You can also download the whole code and play with it.
+You can also get the code from github.
 I'll add new features in upcoming tutorials.